Languages of Svalbard: Russian

 Mainly Russian-speaking settlements include Barentsburg.

 Some Russian is spoken in Svalbard's capital, Longyearbyen, and appears in some signage.

 Abandoned communities which spoke Russian include Grumant until 1961, and Pyramiden until 2000.

 Chinese

 The Arctic Yellow River Station was established in 2003, by the People's Republic of China.

+Basque

+Several Basque whaling expeditions were sent to Svalbard starting in 1612 and ending 1637, they used Euskara but also spoke other languages such as English, Dutch, French, and Danish.

 Dutch

 Smeerenburg was Dutch-speaking until about 1660.
 The name itself is Dutch for "blubber town".
 There was also a Dutch whaling station on Ytre Norskøya and several other locations in Svalbard as well.

 The Netherlands still retains a research station at Ny-Ålesund.

 Danish

 The Danes were also present at Smeerenburg from 1619–23, 1625 and 1631.
 They also built a seasonal settlement in Kobbefjorden, which they occupied for a quarter century (1631–58).

 English

 English was spoken from the many whaling settlements established in Svalbard from 1611 to 1670.

 French

 French was spoken at the whaling settlement in Hamburgbukta, which was occupied from 1633 to 1638.
 France now maintains a research station at Ny-Ålesund.